 Again we encounter those remarkable words of the last chapter of the Gospel of John.
 When the Apostles fish and catch nothing all night, and then at the Lord's word they catch 153 fish - they come ashore, and everything is already prepared.
 Such an amazing moment.
 The Lord by this seems to say: you labor, you receive a reward, but in reality everything is given freely.
 Understand?
 Eternal life is given by God.
 This is an amazing combination of both.
 What the Lord showed in this amazing appearance on the shore of the Sea of Galilee is exactly how it will be at the very end.
 When we cross the boundaries of the world, when our ship finally berths at the dock, finally arriving at our eternal Homeland forever, then we will drink from the water of life freely.
 And the water of life is the Holy Spirit, who is given to believers now.
 Do you know what will happen then?
 We have a little spring, in some a bigger spring - in the depths of the heart.
 In some a little water, barely splashing.
 In some already a great river.
 And then what will happen is that all the dirt will be washed away, and from the depths of people's hearts the life-giving powers of the Holy Spirit will flow, they will blaze with the fire of the Holy Spirit.
 This living water will flow out of them into all creation.

-"He who overcomes will inherit these things, and I will be his God and he will be My son."
-(Revelation: 21; 7)
+"He who overcomes shall inherit all things, and I will be his God and he shall be My son" (Revelation 21:7).

 Notice, for us, unlike the opinion of my "beloved" deacon, the main thing is not participation, but victory.
 A certain deacon asked an acquaintance, does Christ really need only winners?
 Christ says: yes, only winners.
 He who overcomes will receive everything.
 For us, it's either all or nothing.
 You understand, right?
 In the literal sense of the word.
 Either you become a master, or you are cast out forever.
 Therefore it is said: "He who overcomes will inherit all things."